BayminBamu/Airline-Manager-4-Bot-OlympianVersion/README.md

 ## Installation
 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension on your preferred browser.
-2. Click on the "Raw" button on the script file to open the script file.
+2. Click on Latest Release
+3. Click the .JS Script
-3. Tampermonkey should detect the script and prompt you to install it.
+4. Tampermonkey should detect the script and prompt you to install it.
 Click "Install" to complete the process.

 ## Usage